 It is recommended that women who have reached menopause have:

 Understand your body’s changes at menopause

-It is important to understand the changes your body is going through before, during and after the menopause.
+It is important to understand the changes your body is going through before, during and after menopause.
 There are many different sources of information available.
-Make sure you seek out credible websites and brochures that provide up-to-date, non-biased information from organisations that specialise in women’s health.
+Make sure you seek out reputable websites and brochures that provide up-to-date, non-biased information from organisations that specialise in women’s health.

 Some examples include:

 Where to get help

 This page has been produced in consultation with and approved by:

 Jean Hailes for Women's Health